cynops/HackTheBox-Writeups/SecNotes/README.md

 ![](SecNotes-Images/3.PNG)

-In one of hist notes we can see the tyler password to access to smb.
+In one of his notes we can see the tyler password to access to smb.

 ![](SecNotes-Images/4.PNG)